 GEOMETRY + GEOLOGY II (2020)

-The fact that the North’s craggy landscapes enjoy widespread appeal, whereas Brutalist architecture is commonly reviled—at least in the UK—also adds a compelling layer of paradox.
-The dark and sinister is visible in the celebrated and familiar, and vice versa—a special instance of the Freudian uncanny.
+The fact that the North’s craggy landscapes enjoy widespread appeal, whereas Brutalist architecture is commonly hated—at least in the UK—also adds a compelling layer of paradox.
+The dark and strange is visible in the celebrated and familiar, and vice versa—a special instance of the Freudian uncanny.

 Photographed on 5x4” sheet film & collaged in Photoshop.